USPTO Examiner PAGUIO FRISING MICHELLE F - Art Unit 1651

 Executive Summary

-Examiner PAGUIO FRISING, MICHELLE F works in Art Unit 1651 and has examined 577 patent applications in our dataset.
-With an allowance rate of 67.9%, this examiner allows applications at a lower rate than most examiners at the USPTO.
-Applications typically reach final disposition in approximately 28 months.
+Examiner PAGUIO FRISING, MICHELLE F works in Art Unit 1651 and has examined 545 patent applications in our dataset.
+With an allowance rate of 68.1%, this examiner has a below-average tendency to allow applications.
+Applications typically reach final disposition in approximately 29 months.

 Allowance Patterns

-Examiner PAGUIO FRISING, MICHELLE F's allowance rate of 67.9% places them in the 22% percentile among all USPTO examiners.
-This examiner is less likely to allow applications than most examiners at the USPTO.
+Examiner PAGUIO FRISING, MICHELLE F's allowance rate of 68.1% places them in the 30% percentile among all USPTO examiners.
+This examiner has a below-average tendency to allow applications.

 Office Action Patterns